soffes/Cache/Readme.markdown

 ## Thanks

-Thanks to [Caleb Davenport](https://twitter.com/calebd) for unintentioanlly inspiring this and lots of help along the way.
+Thanks to [Caleb Davenport](https://twitter.com/calebd) for unintentionally inspiring this and lots of help along the way.